raphaelsty/M5-Forecasting-Accuracy/README.md

-**Hi kagglers**,
+**Hi,**

 Deploying and maintaining machine learning algorithms in a **production** environment is not an easy task.
 The **drift** of data over the time tends to degrade the performance of the algorithms because the models are static.
 Data Scientist **re-train models from scratch** to update them.
 This task is tedious and monopolizes highly qualified human resources.

 **I would like to present a solution to these problems**.
 I will use online learning and the open-source **[Creme](https://github.com/creme)** library (I am a core developer of Creme) to overcome the difficulties of deploying a machine learning model in production.

-I will illustrate my point with data from the **[M5-Forecasting-Accuracy kaggle competition](https://www.kaggle.com/c/m5-forecasting-accuracy/)** which is well suited to the use case of Creme.
+I will illustrate my point with data from the **[M5-Forecasting-Accuracy kaggle competition](https://www.kaggle.com/c/m5-forecasting-accuracy/)** which is well suited to the use case of Creme. **The objective of the M5-Forecasting-Accuracy competition is to estimate the daily sales of 30490 products for the next 28 days.**

 My goal is not to develop a competitive model, but to show the simplicity of an online learning model for an event-based dataset such as M5-Forecasting-Accuracy.